My youngest son is obsessed with Baymax from Big Hero 6. He also loves making, building, and drawing things.

 Before the party stuff though comes invitations.
 I made these for the party and I swear it was actually the easiest thing I ever designed!
 Isn’t Baymax just the best?

-Download a free invitation printable PDF right here!
+Download a free invitation printable right here!
+It’s a PNG file so just open in your photo editing program (Picmonkey is great!) and add type over it– the font size will seem HUGE but the image is at 300dpi which is the proper resolution to print out nice.
 You can get the Big Hero 6 font for FREE at this font site and use any simple font for the party details.
 If you use InDesign, grab the packaged template, complete with the fonts you need.
 There is a main InDesign file if you use CC (.indd) and another file (.idml) for older versions.
 By downloading this printable, you agree not to sell it as your own or offer it for download.
 Okay?
 Okay!

 Cupcakes and Treat Bags